 2. Recognise the principles of electromagnetic energy conversion.

 3. Apply the fundamental theories to the operating principles of and to model. a.
 Transformers; b.
-Rotating machines; c.
-Relays and solenoids; d.
+Relays and solenoids; c.
 Transmission lines.

 4. Interpret AC circuit theory in relation to three phase circuits in steady state, balanced and unbalanced.